 "I didn't know that."

 "Yes, in Goa.
 At any rate, think about it.
 Perhaps our test is to put up with others, as others have put up with us.
 Or beyond that, to repay others with kindness in excess of what they have shown us.
-I have begun to understand, in my advancing years, that life is precious and short.
-I realize, Mr. Weiss, that my brother would have been very unhappy had he stayed in India.
-And I think that I resented him all those years because he got to leave and I didn't, even though I have done well, perhaps better than I would have done in America.
+I have begun to understand, in my advancing years, life is precious and short.
+I realize, Mr. Weiss, my brother would have been very unhappy had he stayed in India.
+And I think I resented him all those years because he got to leave and I didn't, even though I have done well, perhaps better than I would have done in America.
 But now I look at life differently.
 It's not about what other people do, or even what they do to me.
 It's about what I do, and what effect I have on the world for being here.
 And that's the mirror, Mr. Weiss.
 When the world shows me what I am, what I can be, and I have to choose which I will become.
 Think about it.
 I wouldn't expect Mr. Lalwani to express the slightest bit of gratitude.
 But it provides you with the chance to be the better man."

 Weiss didn't show for the morning ride, and Mr. Jindal and Mr. Lalwani rode alone in their jeep.
 Mr. Lalwani was agitated before they left, and when the tigers did not cooperate, his mood soured and they cut short the morning excursion.
 On the way back, Mr. Lalwani said, "I bought a Mac.
 Four thousand US dollars.
 The world's best computer, and now this!
 What will I do?
 My presentation is tomorrow!
 I shall be ruined.
 But when they returned, they found Weiss loitering by the gate.
 He gave Mr. Jindal a sideways glance, then said to Mr. Lalwani, "I'll take a look at that computer."